 Federal fellowships provide funding for professional training, research, or graduate and doctoral study.
 A fellowship is merit-based specific funding that does not have to be repaid.

-Who Gets Federal Student Aid?
+Who Gets Federal Financial Aid for Students?

 Basic Eligibility Requirements